Nilanth/laravel-breeze-react/README.md

 > Laravel Breeze React is the implementation for react from [breeze-next](https://github.com/laravel/breeze-next).

-Laravel Breeze React is an implementing of the [Laravel Breeze](https://laravel.com/docs/starter-kits) authentication template for [Create React App](https://create-react-app.dev).
+Laravel Breeze React is an implementing of the [Laravel Breeze](https://laravel.com/docs/starter-kits) authentication template for [React App](https://react.dev).
 All of the authentication boilerplate is already written for you - powered by [Laravel Sanctum](https://laravel.com/docs/sanctum), allowing you to quickly begin pairing your beautiful React frontend with a powerful Laravel backend.

+## Vite

+Laravel Breeze React is now turbocharged with [Vite](https://vitejs.dev/) for rapid compilation and efficient production builds.
+To know more about Vite check out [this article](https://dev.to/nilanth/use-vite-for-react-apps-instead-of-cra-3pkg).

 ## Quick Start